Religion in Australia: History

-Christianity came to Australia with the first British settlers on the First Fleet.
-Of the convicts and settlers, most were members of the established Church of England and Ireland with lesser numbers of Nonconformist Protestants, Catholics and other faiths.
+Christianity came to Australia in 1788 with British colonial settlement.
+Of the convicts and free settlers, most were members of the established Church of England with lesser numbers of Nonconformist Protestants, Catholics and other faiths.
 The first religious census in 1828 divided the early colony into four groups: Protestants, Catholics, Jews and Pagans.

 Other smaller groups also arrived and established their churches.
 Jews started arriving in the early 19th century.
 The Australian gold rushes brought in workers from China and the Pacific islands, as well as specialised workers from British India, such as the mainly Muslim "Afghan Cameleers".

-Australia has generally had a tradition of secular government.
-The Christian festivals of Easter and Christmas are public holidays.

 Indigenous Australian religion

-Indigenous Australians had their own religious traditions of the Dreaming when British colonisation started in 1788.
-As Mircea Eliade put it, "There is a general belief among the [indigenous] Australians that the world, man, and the various animals and plants were created by certain Supernatural beings who afterwards disappeared, either ascending to the sky or entering the earth."
-There were and still are ritual systems, with an emphasis on life transitions such as adulthood and death.
+Dreaming (spirituality) has been practised for tens of thousands of years.
+It is at once a collection of stories of an ancient view of creation and present day spirituality.
+It places significant emphasis on belonging to the land.
+It shaped and continues to shape Aboriginal law and customs; and Aboriginal art, story and dance continue to draw on these spiritual traditions.

-There is evidence of contact of Indigenous Australians with explorers, fishermen, and survivors of numerous shipwrecks from peoples of various non-Indigenous cultures and faiths prior to British settlement.
-Indigenous Australians of (Arnhem Land) (ib Northern Australia) retain stories, songs and paintings of trade and cultural interaction with boat-people from the north.
-These people are generally regarded as being from the east Indonesian archipelago.
+There is evidence of contact between indigenous Australians with colonisers, fishermen, and survivors of numerous shipwrecks from peoples of various non-Indigenous cultures and faiths prior to British colonisation.
+Indigenous Australians of (Arnhem Land) (in Northern Australia) retain stories, songs and paintings of trade and cultural interaction with sea-faring peoples from the north, generally regarded as being from the east Indonesian archipelago.
 There is some evidence of Islamic terms and concepts entering northern Aboriginal cultures via these interactions.
 (See: Macassan contact with Australia.)